7 Must-Try Breakfast Spots in Greenville, SC

 Best for: Biscuit lovers!
 Jam, honey, gravy, it doesn’t matter how you like your biscuit, Biscuit Head has you covered!

-Highlights: Super affordable, the most delicious (and biggest) biscuits in town, awesome jam bar with over a dozen creative flavors, a frequent diner card (buy 10 meals, get 1 free), trendy, hip ambiance
+Highlights: Super affordable, the most delicious (and biggest) biscuits in town, awesome jam bar with over a dozen creative flavors, a frequent diner card (buy 10 meals, get 1 free), trendy, hip ambiance (I love the murals)

 Biscuit Head is an extremely popular Southern style breakfast gem known for serving huge biscuits (“as big as a cat’s head” as their slogan goes).
 Biscuit Head opened in the foodie haven of Asheville, NC back in 2014.
 What a great business decision to open in Greenville, as this place is bustling every weekend!
+I see a big line anytime I don’t get out here early enough.
+A few times they had free coffee available which was nice.

-The humongous biscuits can be paired with a gravy flight (choose amongst several creative options including a vegan mushroom gravy), served alongside several breakfast sides (try the moon fries!) , or simply topped with any assortment of jams (over a dozen flavors are available) from the self serve bar.
+The humongous biscuits can be paired with a gravy flight (choose amongst several creative options including a vegan mushroom gravy), served alongside several breakfast sides (try the moon fries!), or simply topped with any assortment of jams (over a dozen flavors are available) from the self serve bar.

 Biscuit with Fried Chicken Gravy

 Vegan or gluten-free?
 Don’t worry – there is still a biscuit for you.
 Although the dairy-free/gluten free version isn’t quite as tasty, it’s decent enough, especially when topped with delicious flavored jam or honey.
+Shown here is the Half Breakfast with eggs, a GF biscuit, and home fries.

 The line is often super long, so if crowds bother you, you may want to get here right at opening, or better yet, avoid weekends altogether.
-Fortunately, they usually have tasty comp coffee out while you wait!

 - Location: 823 S. Church Street